-&lt;sup>7 Since there will be individuals who will benefit from Tailored Plan enrollment but will not be identified by available data, there will also be a Tailored Plan eligibility request form via which beneficiaries can request a review to determine whether they are eligible to enroll in a Tailored Plan.
+6 Since there are individuals who would benefit from Tailored Plan enrollment but are not identified by available data, there is also a Tailored Plan eligibility request form via which beneficiaries can request a review to determine whether they are eligible to enroll in a Tailored Plan.
+Additional information available at https://ncmedicaidplans.gov/en/member-resources.